mariobojos/vue-project-02/README.md

 3. Introduction to Composable
    * Use sweetalert plugin as first composable example
 4. Composable with Local Storage
+5. Reusable component

+Section 7.
+Managing State
+6. Dependency Injection with Provide and Inject
+7. Store State - another state management for small to medium projects
+8. Pinia - Another state management for medium to large projects

 ## Project Setup